Harmony (musical): Synopsis

 The show starts with an old Rabbi recounting his days in the Comedian Harmonists.
 Rabbi recounts that he was in the group and we hear them sing together in "Harmony".
 We see them holding the auditions and the various members joining the group- Young Rabbi, Bobby, Erich, Lesh, Harry, and Chopin.
 Mary is a Christian seamstress, dating the Jewish Young Rabbi.
 She ponders on the future world and how the area around her is changing. ("What Do You See?")
 Mary wonders to Young Rabbi whether they can make it.
 Young Rabbi assures her it’s not so bad out there and they are in love and can move forward.
 Meanwhile the Harmonists have gotten an audition at a nice club, this could potentially be their big break.
 We also meet Ruth, a Jew who is dating the Christian Chopin.
 Ruth is a fiery revolutionist with communist ideals- Mary makes her a red coat and the boys go to support her at a rally with Chopin donning a red scarf to support her. (“This is Our Time”) With the Harmonists getting a spot to play at the nice club, Erich is now concerned because his parents are quite wealthy, so it would get back to them that he played at the club from people who saw him.
 He is a doctor, so him starting to devote his career to singing is a big change.
 In this song, he practices telling his parents the news with the other boys acting as his parents and coming up with different reactions. (“Your Son is Becoming a Singer”) We go back to Mary and Young Rabbi.
 Things have gotten worse for Jews around Germany.
 Mary is concerned that they are setting themselves up for failure.
 Young Rabbi assures her that they will fight for each other and proposes marriage. (“Every Single Day”) The harmonists go to the club for their big performance. (“How Can I Serve You Madam?”)
 It turns out someone has broken into their dressing room since the tuxes for their performance are made by a Jewish shop owner.
 They end up performing a more comedic styled performance without pants in big jackets with water spraying effects.
 It’s a huge hit, and the Harmonists become the Comedian Harmonists and incorporate comedy and parody into their acts.
 This quickly takes off and they become hugely popular.
 We see Young Rabbi and Mary and Ruth and Chopin get married. ("The Wedding") They perform traditional Jewish wedding customs, but at the end, someone runs up the aisle and breaks the glass of the synagogue.
 The group and Mary go on a European tour and go to America to play Carnegie Hall. ("Home") They are extremely successful and meet tons of celebrities along the way.
 This tour is contrasted with images on stage of Nazi propaganda depicting the Nazi rise to power in Germany.
 The group is largely shielded from this as they are away overseas.
-They run into Albert Einstein (which is comically Old Rabbi in a wig, Chip Zien did the most in this show).
+They run into Albert Einstein (played by the Old Rabbi in a wig).
 Einstein talks about how bad things have gotten and how he’s never going back.
 The group gets an offer to stay in the US and host a radio show and do a regular show with the famous Josephine Baker.
 They debate it, but Bobby is insistent that everybody loves them more at home and they should go back where they have come from.
-In person, this is a huge part of dramatic irony in the show because you are urging them internally not to go, but they give in to Bobby.
+The group eventually gives in to Bobby.
 Old Rabbi reminisces and wishes they had stayed.